EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F25 - parameter naming convention standards, where not established, to be developed and followed

 "As a Service Manager, I want parameter naming convention standards, where not established, to be developed and followed.
-So, I can efficiently maintain and lifecycle the E-SOH service."
+So, I can efficiently maintain and lifecycle the OPERA Open Radar Data service."

 *Priority:*
 - primary